Datavault-UK/automate-dv/docs/satellites.md

 a name, a date of birth, nationality, age, gender or more.
 The payload will contain some or all of the concrete data for an entity, depending on the purpose of the satellite.

 4. An effectivity date.
-Usually called ```EFFECTIVE_FROM```, this column is the key temporal attribute of a satellite record.
-The main purpose of this column is to record that a record is valid at a specific point in time.
+Usually called ```EFFECTIVE_FROM```, this column is the business effective date of a satellite record.
+It records that a record is valid from a specific point in time.
-If a customer changes their name, then the record with their 'old' name should no longer be valid, and it will no longer have the most recent ```EFFECTIVE_FROM```.
+If a customer changes their name, then the record with their 'old' name should no longer be valid, and it will no longer have the most recent ```EFFECTIVE_FROM``` value.

 5. The load date or load date timestamp.
 This identifies when the record was first loaded into the vault.

 6. The source for the record.

+!!! note
+    ```LOADDATE``` is the time the record is loaded into the database. ```EFFECTIVE_FROM``` is different and may hold a
+    different value, especially if there is a batch processing delay between when a business event happens and the
+    record arriving in the database for load.
+Having both dates allows us to ask the questions 'what did we know when'
+    and 'what happened when' using the ```LOADDATE``` and ```EFFECTIVE_FROM``` date accordingly.

 ### Creating the model header